PracticeUpdate/pu-icons/readme.md

 ### What is this repository for? ###

-This repo will create a PracticeUpdate icons as font, svg and sprite.
+This repo creates PracticeUpdate icons as font, svg and sprite.

 ### How do I get set up? ###